hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 All of the Bools are equal to `other`

 - `AreFalseExcept(AacFlBoolParameter exceptThisMustBeTrue)` <br/>
-All of the Bools except `exceptThisMustBeTrue` are false, and the Bool of `exceptThisMustBeTrue` must be true.
+All the Bools except `exceptThisMustBeTrue` are false, and the Bool of `exceptThisMustBeTrue` must be true.

 - `AreFalseExcept(params AacFlBoolParameter[] exceptTheseMustBeTrue)` <br/>
-All of the Bools except those in `exceptTheseMustBeTrue` are false, and all of the Bools in `exceptTheseMustBeTrue` must be true.
+All the Bools except those in `exceptTheseMustBeTrue` are false, and all of the Bools in `exceptTheseMustBeTrue` must be true.

 - `AreFalseExcept(AacFlBoolParameterGroup exceptTheseMustBeTrue)` <br/>
-All of the Bools except those in `exceptTheseMustBeTrue` are false, and all of the Bools in `exceptTheseMustBeTrue` must be true.
+All the Bools except those in `exceptTheseMustBeTrue` are false, and all of the Bools in `exceptTheseMustBeTrue` must be true.

 - `AreTrueExcept(AacFlBoolParameter exceptThisMustBeFalse)` <br/>
-All of the Bools except `exceptThisMustBeTrue` are true, and the Bool of `exceptThisMustBeTrue` must be false.
+All the Bools except `exceptThisMustBeTrue` are true, and the Bool of `exceptThisMustBeTrue` must be false.

 - `AreTrueExcept(params AacFlBoolParameter[] exceptTheseMustBeFalse)` <br/>
-All of the Bools except those in `exceptTheseMustBeTrue` are true, and all of the Bools in `exceptTheseMustBeTrue` must be false.
+All the Bools except those in `exceptTheseMustBeTrue` are true, and all of the Bools in `exceptTheseMustBeTrue` must be false.

 - `AreTrueExcept(AacFlBoolParameterGroup exceptTheseMustBeFalse)` <br/>
-All of the Bools except those in `exceptTheseMustBeTrue` are true, and all of the Bools in `exceptTheseMustBeTrue` must be false.
+All the Bools except those in `exceptTheseMustBeTrue` are true, and all of the Bools in `exceptTheseMustBeTrue` must be false.

 - `IsAnyTrue()` -> returns `IAacFlOrCondition`, can only be used inside `.When(...)` <br/>
-Generates multiple transitions, verifying whether any Bool is true
+Generates multiple transitions, verifying whether any Bool is true.
+This can only be used inside `.When(...)`

 - `IsAnyFalse()` -> returns `IAacFlOrCondition`, can only be used inside `.When(...)` <br/>
-Generates multiple transitions, verifying whether any Bool is false
+Generates multiple transitions, verifying whether any Bool is false.
+This can only be used inside `.When(...)`